vivi365/reproducible-go-ethereum/README.md

 # reproducing geth

 ## Goal

 builds that can be reproduced

 - [x] Locally
 - [ ] By users - issues include embedding paths from CI env

-for...
+For...

 - Binary bundles (linux)
 - Docker images
 - ...